NixOS/rfcs/rfcs/0137-nix-language-version.md

 1. The language version declaration is optional for bare Nix expressions, and can be specified with a parameter to the evaluator.
    If no version is specified in a bare Nix expression, assume the most recent language version supported by the evaluator.

+   This is to ease use of the REPL and commands taking bare expressions.

    <details><summary>Alternatives</summary>

    - Make it mandatory